John-Otago/PhD-Plus/README.md

 In reality, most people need to balance the two: work hard to produce, but always look for ways to work smart to reduce the input while maintaining or even increasing the output.

-Above all, make your productivity sustainable - see Section 7.4 below.
+Above all, make your productivity sustainable, and aim for the right type of productivity - see Section 7.4 below.

 **Resilience:**
 (a) Develop your ability to adapt to changes, losses, and adversities.